zksecurity/RFCs/source/starknet/fri.md

 Or in terms of commitment, that the decommitment at path the path behind `index` is `y_value`.

 <aside class="note">This is not exactly correct.
 The Commitment section explains that `index` points to a point, whereas we need to point to the path in the Merkle tree commitment that gathers its associated points.
 In addition, `y_value` only gives one evaluation, so the prover will need to witness associated evaluations surrounding the `y_value` as well (see Table Commitment section).</aside>

+See the [Converting A Query to a Path section of the Merkle tree specification](merkle.html#converting-a-query-to-a-path) for more details.

 #### Generating The First Queries